Revealing hidden physical nonclassicality with nonnegative polynomials: Relationship between nonclassicality of light and that of spin systems

 \section{Relationship between nonclassicality of light and that of spin systems}

 The intention behind this appendix is to provide some details on the relation between the nonclassicality witnesses of light and of spin systems.
 We saw that the witness condition of an observable $V$ for spins corresponds to the nonnegativity condition of a polynomial $p_V (x,y,z)$ in three variables constrained to the sphere $\mathbb{S}^2$.
+As we mentioned in the main text, in constrast to research on the nonclassicality of light, polynomial optimisation on the sphere has been considered in entanglement theory of spin systems ~\cite{PhysRevA.69.022308, doherty2012convergence,deKlerk2020,Fang2020}.

 Via the stereographic projection, one can construct an associated bivariate polynomial $\tilde{p}_{V}(\bar{\beta},{\beta})$ that has the property of being globally nonnegative if and only if $p_V$ is nonnegative on $\mathbb{S}^2$ as described in the main text.
 By the correspondence between nonnegative bivariate polynomials and nonclassicality witnesses of light, one can also directly construct a corresponding witness.

 Consequently, the construction of a nonclassicality witness of a symmetric $m$ qubit state $\rho$ is obtained by the optimisation problem

 providing a strong similarity between the nonclassicality problem of light and of spin systems in the sense that both demand for a characterisation of nonnegative bivariate polynomials.